Wood Drill Bits: Choosing the Right Bit for the Job

 Best Uses

 Preparing screw holes for flush-mounted fasteners.
-Combination bits size the pilot hole and countersink for specific screw sizes.
-Essential for furniture where exposed screws need hiding.
+Combination bits size the pilot hole and countersink for specific screw diameters, which removes the guesswork.
+Essential for furniture where exposed screw heads need to be hidden under wooden plugs.

 Limitations

-Match the countersink angle to your screw heads (usually 82 degrees for wood screws).
-Cutting too deep prevents proper head seating.
-Practice depth control on scrap.
+Match the countersink angle to your screw heads — 82 degrees is standard for most wood screws.
+Cutting too deep prevents the head from seating properly.
+Practice depth control on scrap before committing to your project wood.

 Plug Cutters

-Plug cutters create wooden plugs matching your project material.
-The plugs fill counterbored screw holes, hiding fasteners under matching wood rather than filler or contrasting plugs.
+Plug cutters create wooden plugs from your actual project material.
+The plugs fill counterbored screw holes, hiding fasteners under matching wood rather than store-bought dowels or contrasting filler.
+I’m apparently someone who is particular about grain-matched plugs — once you’ve used them on a nice piece of furniture, a bag of generic brown plugs never looks right again.

 Best Uses